Michael E. Newman

 University of Houston, Bachelor of Arts, Communications, 1981

-- Engineering Laboratory (building and fire research, comunity resilience, disaster and failure studies, energy, manufacturing, robotics, and systems and process engineering)
+- Engineering Laboratory (building and fire research, community resilience, disaster and failure studies, energy, manufacturing, robotics, and systems and process engineering)

 - Communications Technology Laboratory - Gaithersburg, Md., research group (spectrum sharing and optimization, next-generation 5G wireless, wireless networking)

-Michael E. Newman is currently a senior communications officer at NIST where he specializes in communicating with the media and the public about science and engineering research.
+Michael E. Newman is currently senior communications officer at NIST where he specializes in communicating with the media and the public about science and engineering research.
+A native of Houston, Texas, Newman originally planned a career as a research scientist but chose instead to combine his love of science and technology with a passion for writing and storytelling.

 Newman came to NIST in 1991 as director of media relations and led the agency’s outreach to the news media for the next 16 years.
 Prior to NIST, he worked as a reporter for the Houston Chronicle, a medical TV writer/producer for the University of Texas Health Science Center at Houston, a features reporter at an NPR affiliate, an ABC-TV news producer, an audiovisual production manager and media spokesperson for a Fortune 500 oil and gas company, and a press officer/science writer for the National Cancer Institute.